What Is Virtual Staging? The Complete Guide for 2026

 Definition: What Is Virtual Staging?

 Virtual staging is the process of digitally adding furniture, decor, and design elements to photographs of empty or unfurnished rooms.
-The result is a photorealistic image that shows how a space could look when fully furnished and styled — without any physical furniture being present.
+The result is a staged proof that shows one possible furnishing direction without bringing physical furniture into the property.

 A Brief History